CVE-2026-40313: CWE-829: Inclusion of Functionality from Untrusted Control Sphere in MervinPraison PraisonAI

 Potential Impact

 The vulnerability allows unauthorized users with read access to the public PraisonAI repository to obtain sensitive GitHub tokens from workflow artifacts.
-These tokens can be used to push malicious code, compromise releases, poison package repositories such as PyPI and Docker, steal repository secrets, and execute full supply chain compromises impacting all downstream users.
-The CVSS score of 9.1 reflects a critical impact with high confidentiality and integrity consequences but no availability impact.
+This can lead to malicious code injection, poisoning of releases and package repositories (PyPI/Docker), theft of repository secrets, and a full supply chain compromise affecting all downstream users.
+The CVSS score of 9.1 reflects a critical impact with high confidentiality and integrity consequences but no direct availability impact.

 Mitigation Recommendations